-We expect mid-single-digit returns for the S&P 500 in 2017, consistent with historical mid-to-late economic cycle performance, while the policy path carries the potential to produce upside to that forecast.
-We forecast mid- to high-single-digit earnings growth in 2017, driven by better economic growth, energy's recovery, a stable U.S. dollar, and resilient corporate profit margins.
-We see similar performance between growth and value, with accelerating economic and profit growth and potentially improved financial sector performance favoring value, while relative valuations and our favorable technology sector view favor growth.
-We expect small and midcap underperformance early in 2017 to reverse as prospects for corporate tax reform begin to improve.
-Geographically, we favor U.S. and emerging markets.
+We expect 6-9% returns for the S&P 500 Index in 2017, commensurate with expected earnings gains, though fiscal policy offers potential upside to that forecast.
+We forecast mid- to high-single-digit earnings growth in 2017, driven by better economic growth, resilient corporate profit margins, a stable U.S. dollar, and rebounding energy sector profits.
+We continue to see a pitched battle between growth and value in 2017; better financials sector performance likely needed to reverse recent value style underperformance.
+We expect improved small and mid cap performance as prospects for corporate tax reform potentially begin to improve.
+Geographically, we favor U.S. and EM.